Telling the Time in French

 How to tell the time in French

-In French, there are several ways to indicate the time depending on the context.
+In French, there are several ways to tell the time depending on the situation.

 L’avion décollera à dix-huit heures trente-cinq. (formal)The plane will take off at eighteen thirty-five.